-When bank fishing for trout in ran it is vital to use as many rods as your local regulations will allow.
-In California we can use 2 rods with the appropriate license.
+When bank fishing for trout in rain it is vital to use as many rods as your local regulations will allow.
+In California, we can use 2 rods with the appropriate license.
 I can not tell you enough how important two rods are.
 I spool trout fishing reels with braid, monofilament, or both.

-Every single time I fish a lake I take 2 fishing poles.
+Every single time I fish in a lake I take 2 fishing poles.
 My approach is simple, maximize my odds of putting my bait/lure in from of the fish.
-More times than not I will use a night crawler or other live bait on one fishing rod, and a spinner or Rapala Original Floater on the other.
+More times than not I will use a nightcrawler or other live bait on one fishing rod, and a spinner or Rapala Original Floater on the other.

-Having on rod soaking bait while walking a short distance to wither side of it with a lure, allows me to cover the maximum amount of water in a short period of time.
+Having on rod soaking bait while walking a short distance to either side of it with a lure, allows me to cover the maximum amount of water in a short period of time.

 2. Have Multiple Types of Bait

 Powerbait is not a natural bait but don’t let that turn you off.
-Powerbait is a dough style bait that is very popular among trout fisherman.
+Powerbait is a dough-style bait that is very popular among trout fishermen.
 The scents in powerbait and similar to the food that planted trout ate.
-Fishing for stocked trout is a totally different style trout fishing.
+Fishing for stocked trout is a totally different style of trout fishing.

 3. Stay Mobile, Stay Active

-Once I knew where the fish where located, what they where located by, and how to catch them, I repeated that process 3 times at different location on the lake.
+Once I knew where the fish were located, what they were located by, and how to catch them, I repeated that process 3 times at different locations on the lake.